Python3pkg/ByondToolsv3/README.rst

 Requirements
 ------------

-* Python 2.7+
+* Python 3
 * Pillow (fork of PIL)
 * numpy

 Use
 ---

-Initial documentation is taking shape at http://ss13.pomf.se/wiki/index.php/User:N3X15/Guide_to_BYONDTools
+The previous documentation is taking shape at http://ss13.pomf.se/wiki/index.php/User:N3X15/Guide_to_BYONDTools This may be out of step with the newest version.

 API Status
 ----------